Partners. Local Heroes.

 If it weren’t for our generous corporate sponsors, we couldn’t make the Big/Little matches that lead to life-changing results.
 Make it your business to get involved.
-Contact our Director of Corporate and Community Events to discuss opportunities today.
+Contact our Director of Events to discuss opportunities today.

 Florida Department of Education: For over 15 years, The Florida Department of Education (DOE) has invested significantly in Big Brothers Big Sisters of the Big Bend youth mentoring.
 Through this partnership, titled, "Bigs Inspiring Scholastic Success" (BISS), Big Brothers Big Sisters helps youth achieve academic success and positive outcomes such as improved school attendance, improved classroom behavior, improved grades and graduation to the next grade.